Some frequently asked questions about how to support children

-This tragic event, especially the tributes to Jo Cox and thoughts about her young children, has affected everyone.
+This tragic event, especially the tributes to those who have been killed and thoughts about their family, will affect everyone.
 They are particularly painful and poignant for those who have experienced a bereavement who both identify with those who have just been bereaved and are also taken back, emotionally, to the raw feelings of their own bereavement.
 For such families, it may feel that your own previous experience of bereavement has only just happened.
 It will help to talk to each other about how you are feeling and don’t feel you have to bottle up your feelings to protect the children – it’ll help them to know that you are finding it hard too.
 You may find it helpful to talk things through with a friend or one of the organisations listed at the end of these questions and answers.

 The answer for individual children is also a very individual one and will depend on other losses and bereavements the child may have experienced.
 Non-bereaved children may only be interested and not affected.
 Children shouldn’t be made to feel that they ‘have’ to feel upset about events and people they do not know.

 In school, what do we do if the pupils are role-playing shooting or death scenes?